 - rinse and wipe off with a non-abrasive cloth

-What’s the best raised seat for after hip or knee replacement surgery ?
+What is the best raised toilet seat after a hip replacement ?

-For an elderly parent who is frail, elderly, or both, I would only consider a riser, a safety frame with a raised seat, or a portable bedside commode.
+For elderly adults, I would advise, based on experiences with my elderly Mom, a safety frame with a raised seat, or a portable bedside commode with the potty removed.

 It is also a good idea, in the first weeks after the operation, to use a walker in addition to the raised seat.